JetBrains/kotlin-web-site/docs/tutorials/getting-started.md

    Follow the instructions to restart the IDE.

    If you're using an EAP for which a compatible plugin is not released yet on the JetBrains Repository, please add the nightly builds as a new repository and download from there.
-For IntelliJ 14 EAP, the link is:
+For IntelliJ 15 nightly builds, the link is:

    [http://teamcity.jetbrains.com/guestAuth/repository/download/bt345/.lastSuccessful/updatePlugins.xml](http://teamcity.jetbrains.com/guestAuth/repository/download/bt345/.lastSuccessful/updatePlugins.xml)